tony-xlh/JavaFX-Document-Scanner/readme.md

 * You need to install Dynamsoft Service on your device.
 You can download the preview version for Windows [here](https://www.dynamsoft.com/codepool/downloads/DynamsoftServiceSetup.msi).
 * A license for Dynamic Web TWAIN is needed.
 You can apply for a license [here](https://www.dynamsoft.com/customer/license/trialLicense?product=dwt).

+## The Java Library

+A Java library is made to wrap the REST API.
+You can include it in your library via JitPack: <https://jitpack.io/#tony-xlh/docscan4j>